-- public safety; - the prevention of public nuisance; and - the protection of children from harm. - 10.5 At the hearing a Party shall be entitled to: - give further information in response to a point upon which the Authority has given notice that it will want clarification; - if given permission by the Authority, question any other Party; and - address the Authority. - 10.6 Members of the Licensing Sub-Committee may question any Party or other person appearing at the hearing. - 10.7 In considering any representations or notice made by a Party the Authority may take into account documentary or other information produced by a Party either before the hearing or, with the consent of all the other Parties, at the hearing. - 10.8 Statements made by people in support of a Party's representation who are not present at the hearing, must be signed by the maker, dated and witnessed by another person.
-The statement must also contain the witness's full name and occupation. - 10.9 A Party who wishes to withdraw any representations they have made, may do so by giving written notice to the Authority no later than 24 hours before the day on which the hearing is scheduled to be held, or orally at the hearing. - 10.10 The Licensing Sub-Committee has the discretion to consider whether to take into account any documentary or other evidence produced by a Party before the hearing.
-Any documentary or other evidence produced by any Party in support of an application, representations or notice of hearing, which has not been produced before the hearing can only be heard with the consent of all other Parties present, and the Licensing Sub-Committee.
-During the hearing no new matters may be raised without the express consent of the Chair of the Licensing Sub-Committee.
+- 10.6 Members of the relevant committee may question any Party or other person appearing at the hearing. - 10.7 Statements made by people in support of a Party's representation who are not present at the hearing, must be signed by the maker, dated and witnessed by another person.
+The statement must also contain the witness's full name and occupation. - 10.8 A Party who wishes to withdraw any representations they have made, may do so by giving written notice to the Authority no later than 24 hours before the day on which the hearing is scheduled to be held, or orally at the hearing. - 10.9 The relevant committee has the discretion to consider whether to take into account any documentary or other evidence produced by a Party before the hearing.
+Any documentary or other evidence produced by any Party in support of an application, representations or notice of hearing, which has not been produced before the hearing can only be heard with the consent of all other parties present, and the relevant committee.
+During the hearing no new matters may be raised without the express consent of the Chair of the relevant committee.